Improving Diffusion-based Inverse Algorithms under Few-Step Constraint via Learnable Linear Extrapolation: Experiments

 \subsection{Ablation studies}

+In this section, we present the ablation studies of the decoupled coefficients for linear problems and the effect of different $\omega$ in LLE.
+We defer more ablation studies and analysis of the results to Appendix~\ref{appendix_ablation_studies}, including the visualizations of the learned coefficients, the training and inference time of LLE, as well as the cross-dataset and cross-task generalization results.

 \textbf{Decoupled coefficients for linear observations. }Table~\ref{decoupled} compares the performance of LLE on linear tasks using decoupled coefficients versus a single set of coefficients.
+All the algorithm uses LLE and $3$ steps.
 Decoupled coefficients consistently achieve better results, validating the advantage of handling the null-space and range-space components separately.

 \textbf{Effect of $\omega$. } Figure~\ref{lambda} presents the PSNR and LPIPS metrics of the LLE method when varying the hyperparameter $\omega$ in the range of 0 to 0.5.
+Both tasks are noiseless and the algorithms use $3$ steps.
 Existing works \cite{reddiff, projdiff} have observed that objective metrics (PSNR) and perceptual quality (LPIPS) often trade off against each other in certain tasks.
-Figure~\ref{lambda} indicates that our LLE method provides a straightforward mechanism to control this balance by adjusting $\omega$.
+Figure~\ref{lambda} indicates that LLE provides a straightforward mechanism to control this balance by adjusting $\omega$.

-\textbf{Sensitivity to the hyperparameters of original algorithms.} Some inverse algorithms require tuning their hyperparameters for each task, such as the learning rate $\zeta$ in DPS and the weight $\lambda$ in RED-diff.
-Figure~\ref{ablation_eta} presents the performance of DPS and RED-diff on the noiseless compressed sensing task when varying $\zeta$ or $\lambda$ from $0.2$ to $0.8$.
-LLE mitigates the impact of hyperparameters on performance and consistently yields better results, which indicates that LLE can potentially reduce the need for manual tuning of these hyperparameters.

-\textbf{Training cost. }Table~\ref{time} presents the training time of LLE for DDNM, DPS, DiffPIR, and DAPS on noiseless inpainting tasks from CelebA-HQ.
-LLE requires only 2 to 20 minutes for training, depending on the task, the complexity of the original algorithm, and the number of steps.
-This demonstrates the lightweight advantage of our LLE method.